thm-projects/arsnova-vagrant/README.md

 Once you restart the VM, log in with Vagrant's default credentials: user and password are both `vagrant`.
 Finally, the GUI is started by entering:

 	startx

+### Performance settings

+We chose the lowest common denominator for CPU and memory settings.
+However, you can easily increase the performance by changing the values to your liking.
+See the section for the virtual machine provider:

+	config.vm.provider "virtualbox" do |vb|
+		vb.memory = 2048
+		vm.cpus = 2
+	end

+For additional settings, you have to use the command line parameters provided by [VBoxManage](http://www.virtualbox.org/manual/ch08.html).
+Please refer to the [Vagrant documentation](http://docs.vagrantup.com/v2/virtualbox/configuration.html) for the required syntax.

 ## Contributing